 To make food prep and cooking a more enjoyable pastime, a good glass of wine helps as you chop. :-) Jest aside, although this helps you feel like you are living in a Williams Sonoma catalog as you prepare a meal.

 Preparation is the real key to making meal prep feel less daunting for someone who is not a “foodie” and also for sticking with it over a lifetime.
 Just like any DIY project, preparation leads to success.

 So I have been going through my kitchen and prepping it for whole food eating success.
 I am organizing it to be 100% efficient.

 Tossing out junk food, and condiments with a ton of unwanted additives.
 Sharp knives in easy reach, easy to find cookware, and tried-and-true recipes all in one place so when I am asked, “What’s for Dinner?”, I have a healthy answer or can find one in an instant.

 One of the biggest parts of the job comes down to meal planning.
 I can’t just pull a frozen meal out of the freezer for dinner anymore.
 I will have to make it.

 My recipe box.
 It is now my go-to box when I need to plan out for the week what I will make each night as well as make a weekly shopping list.
-I can then put them here for the week so I know what I am making.
+I can then put them in this recipe frame for the week so I know what I am making.